What Happened to Monday: Plot

-In a dystopian near future, overpopulation has resulted in a strict one-child policy, enforced by the European Federation's Child Allocation Bureau.
+In a dystopian 2073, overpopulation has resulted in a strict one-child policy, enforced by the European Federation's Child Allocation Bureau.
 Any illegal children found by the C.A.B. are taken and placed in indefinite cryosleep.

 After the death of his daughter during childbirth, Terrence Settman secretly raises his identical septuplet granddaughters.
 To conceal their existence, he names each child after a day of the week and trains them to live a shared life under a single identity, "Karen Settman".
 Each sister is allowed to go outside only on the day corresponding to her name to ensure their secret remains undiscovered.

 One night, Monday fails to return home after work.
 The next day, Tuesday retraces her steps and discovers Monday received the promotion they were up for and met their co-worker Jerry at a bar.
 Before she can investigate further, C.A.B. agents detain her.

 At the C.A.B. facility, Tuesday meets presidential candidate and head of the bureau Nicolette Cayman.
-Cayman reveals she is aware about the sisters' existence and dispatches C.A.B. agents to their apartment to eliminate them.
+Cayman reveals she is aware of the sisters' existence and dispatches C.A.B. agents to their apartment to eliminate them.
 The sisters manage to kill the agents, but Sunday is killed in the process.
 Learning the agents used Tuesday's severed eyeball to bypass the building's retinal scan, the sisters suspect Jerry may have disclosed their secret.

 The next day, Wednesday leaves without disguising herself and confronts Jerry.
 He reveals that "Karen" received the promotion after transferring millions of euros to Cayman to fund her campaign.
 After a C.A.B. sniper kills Jerry, Wednesday flees his apartment.

 The sisters remotely guide Wednesday to safety but are interrupted when C.A.B. agent Adrian Knowles arrives at their apartment, concerned about "Karen".
 Surmising that Adrian is in a relationship with one of them, Thursday convinces Saturday to accompany Adrian.
 At his apartment, Saturday, a virgin, learns which sister Adrian had been seeing.
 She covertly links their bracelets while sleeping with him, allowing Friday to hack into the C.A.B. surveillance system; the sisters believe they have found Monday in a holding cell.
 Meanwhile, C.A.B. agents corner and kill Wednesday.
 After Adrian leaves his apartment, C.A.B. agents arrive and kill Saturday after she tells her siblings Monday was dating Adrian.
 The sisters' apartment is raided simultaneously by a C.A.B. squad led by Joe, the bureau's head of security.
 Admitting that she cannot survive on her own, Friday sacrifices herself by detonating their apartment to allow Thursday to escape and rescue Monday.